Ramsey-USA/mh-construction-website/README.md

 This repository contains instructions for developing a professional website for MH Construction using HTML, CSS, and JavaScript.
 Follow these detailed specifications to create a modern, responsive, and user-friendly website.

+Project Overview
+This project is the official website for MH Construction, a veteran-owned company committed to building with honesty, integrity, and trust.
+The website is designed to be an immersive and engaging experience, showcasing our expertise and dedication to our clients.

 ## 🎯 Project Objectives

 Create a professional construction company website that: